Defining Dharma: Method and Wisdom

 If we overcome those negative emotions, then we can reach the state of self-liberation, which is the fruition of an arhat.
 On a more mundane level, the path of Dharma based on calm-abiding meditation can lead to temporary peace and happiness.
 We can call all of these paths the Dharma.

 Ultimately, Dharma is the method to reach unconditional happiness and to decrease or completely eradicate suffering.

 Defining Dharma: The Metaphor of Medicine

 When defining Dharma, we use the example of us as the patient, the emotions as our sickness, and the Dharma as the medicine prescribed by the skilled doctor, the Buddha.

 First, we need to recognize that we are suffering from a sickness.
 Once we’ve investigated, even a little bit, we can acknowledge that our emotional states cause us and others distress and pain.
 So, then we make the decision to take advice from someone who understands how to cure this problem.
 The Buddha, the skilled doctor, has discovered a way to be free from affliction.
 The Dharma is the medicine, or the course of treatment, that we take in order to return to health.

 But, if we don’t take the medicine by devoting some time to this practice regularly, then it will be difficult for us to improve.
 Therefore, we must understand that we are responsible for our own cure.
 We actually have to commit ourselves to the practice in order to improve.
 Simply reading about or listening to someone else talk about the treatment won’t cure a disease, will it?

 So, if you acknowledge that you could use some more method and wisdom in your life, what you have lose by taking the medicine of Dharma?

-This blog post is a lightly edited excerpt from a public talk by Tulku Migmar Tsering given at Rangjung Yeshe Gomde Cooperstown, New York.
+This blog post is a lightly edited excerpt from a public talk by Tulku Migmar Tsering given at Rangjung Yeshe Gomde New York, New York.